Am I Getting Enough Calcium?

 As well as including calcium rich foods in your diet, it is equally as important to ensure that you are not consuming any foods or medications that would deplete your body of calcium.
 Unfortunately, this is where most people lose the fight with calcium, even with a diet high in calcium rich foods calcium absorption can be diminished by certain drugs and foods.

 Fortunately, the foods that deplete calcium from the body can be easily avoided by following a whole foods plant based diet.
 A diet that includes coffee, alcohol, red meat, carbonated drinks, sugar and white flour products with have some level of calcium depletion occurring.
-These ‘foods’ listed above and highlighted should be eradicated from the diet immediately if calcium, teeth or bone issues are present in the body.
+These ‘foods’ listed above and highlighted should be removed from the diet immediately if calcium, teeth or bone issues are present in the body.

 In situations where there has been significant bone loss or use of calcium depleting medications, it is often necessary to use a calcium supplement.
 In this situation it is best to consult your naturopath for specific type of calcium supplement that is suitable for you, as the wrong kind of calcium can do more harm than good.
 As a general rule of thumb, when purchasing a calcium supplement, “you get what you pay for”, so the cheapest option is not always the best.
 Also, avoiding calcium in a ‘carbonate’ form is essential as this is the most difficult form to absorb.
 Calcium in ‘citrate’, ‘orotate’ or ‘phosphate’ forms are more readily absorbed in the body, plus the inclusion of co-factors such as boron, silicon and zinc can also help with calcium absorption.